-The Swiss Life Group's Sustainability Report conforms with the EU's CSR Directive.
-In this Sustainability Report, Swiss Life reports on environmental matters (pages 81-82, 85-89, 95, 99-103, 106-108, 132-135), employee-related matters (pages 87-89, 117-131), social issues (pages 81, 85-89, 98-102, 109-112, 141), reports and the observance of human rights pages 85-86, 89, 98, 103-108, 138, 141) and anti-corruption and bribery (pages 85-86, 89, 99, 101-105, 138-139).
-The pages cited also provide information on the concepts and associated results, as well as on due diligence process and risk management.
-The determination of the material topics performed in the reporting period takes account of the requirements of the CSR Directive on the non-financial content of the report through two dimensions: "relevance for Swiss Life" and "impact on sustainable development".
+The Swiss Life Group's Sustainability Report is in conformity with the EU's NFRD Directive.
+In this sustainability report Swiss Life reports on environmental issues (pages 85, 86-91, 101- 105, 109-111, 139-143), employee issues (pages 85, 86-91, 101-105, 118-138), social issues (pages 85, 86-91, 101-105, 118-138) as well as on respect for human rights (pages 91, 101, 106-111, 147) and the fight against corruption and bribery (pages 91, 102, 106-111, 148).
+The pages cited also provide information on the concepts and associated results, as well as on due diligence processes and risk management.
+With their two dimensions: "relevance for Swiss Life" and "impact on sustainable development", the principal topics reflect the NFRD Directive's requirements regarding the purpose of the non-financial content of the report.

-Reporting in accordance with the standards of the Global Reporting Initiative
+Reporting in accordance with the standards of the Global Reporting Initiative (GRI)

-The Swiss Life Sustainability Report meets the requirements of the Global Reporting Initiative (GRI), a framework for transparent sustainability reporting.
-The 2019 report covers the Switzerland, France, Germany, International and Asset Managers segments.
+The Swiss Life Sustainability Report meets the requirements of the GRI Standards, a framework for transparent sustainability reporting.
+The 2020 report covers the Switzerland, France, Germany, International and Asset Managers segments.
 This report has been prepared in accordance with the GRI Standards: Core option.
 The aim of the GRI is, on the one hand, to support companies, governments and non-governmental organisations (NGOs) in focusing their reporting on topics that are material from the perspective of their stakeholders and their influence on sustainable development.
 On the other hand, the standardised format of the reports, based on key figures, also contributes to the comparability and transparency of sustainability reporting.